arubval/JABI2023/README.md

 Fig. 3.
 Ka/Ks ratio for SARS-CoV-2 genes.
 (A) Ka/Ks ratio versus the p-value obtained (which depends on both number of pairwise alignments used and the length of the sequence) for all SARS-CoV-2 genes.
 The different shapes of the dots highlight the six possible reading frames, and the different colors highlight the different gene clusters (see legend).
 The points corresponding to frame +1 are labeled with the gene name.
 On the right side a zoom for the range of p-values between 0.001 and 0.1 has been shown to better see the dispersion.
 (B) Ka/Ks ratio distribution separated by the 6 reading frames analyzed and by gene type (structural, non-structural, and accessory).

 The next step was to determine whether these variations in the KaKs ratio were global or localized to specific points.
 A sliding window protocol was designed for this purpose.
 Most structural genes show global changes in the KaKs ratio.
-However, the spike (S) gene has higher ratios in the regions that interact with host cells (ACE2 receptor, receptor binding domain).
+However, the spike (S) gene has higher ratios in the regions that interact, at protein level, with host cells (ACE2 receptor, receptor binding domain).

 ![imagen](https://github.com/arubval/JABI2023/assets/84905997/55cf1ac7-08ce-4900-a3b7-f8d58bd98765)